KevorkSulahian/agentic-llm-for-better-results/docs/components/embedding_models.md

 are very different from each other.

-The choice of embedding model can significantly affect the result from the analysis done by the Multi-agent system, as the model is responsible for finding the relevant data to sent to the LLM agent.
+The choice of embedding model can significantly affect the result from the analysis done by the Multi-Agent system, as the model is responsible for finding the relevant data to sent to the LLM agent.

 ## OpenAI embedding model